 When planted in cold winter areas, less hardy perennials die in the fall, so they're treated as annuals and must be replanted every year.
 Common perennial flowers include columbine, echinacea, delphinium, foxglove, carnation, Shasta daisy and candytuft.

 Bulbs, corms, and tubers are underground plant parts that act as a food-storage structure in certain seed plants.
 Although their are botanical differences between them — for example, true bulbs are constructed in layers while corms are solid — gardeners may refer to all of these as bulb plants.
 Many produce beautiful blossoms and are commonly installed in the flower garden.

 Bulb plants include daffodils, iris, hyacinths, and tulips in spring, and oriental lilies, Asiatic lilies, daylilies, and amaryllis in summer.
 Flowering corm plants include freesias, crocus, ranunculus, and gladiolus.
 Begonias and bearded iris are tuber plants.

 Flowering Trees and Large Shrubs

 Trees that are cultivated for fruit production must flower first to form fruit.
-Deciduous trees include apple, pear, cherry, peach and plum.
-Evergreen fruit trees include lemon, lime, orange and other citrus fruits.
+Deciduous trees that fruit and flower include apple, pear, cherry, peach, and plum.
+Evergreen fruit trees include lemon, lime, orange, and other citrus fruits.
 Some trees are planted solely for the aesthetic appeal of their flowers rather than fruit production.
-These include dogwood, orchid tree and crape myrtle.
+These include dogwood, orchid tree, and crape myrtle.

-Flowering bushes include roses, of course, but also hydrangeas, forsythia, mock orange and numerous others.
+Flowering bushes include roses, of course, but also hydrangeas, forsythia, mock orange, and numerous others.
 Bushes may be either evergreen or deciduous.
-Some like roses are evergreen in warm winter areas such as California, Florida and Arizona but deciduous in cold winter areas.
+Some, like roses, are evergreen in warm-winter areas, such as California, Florida, and Arizona, but are deciduous in cold-winter areas.